-iv.
-Go to the test center.
+5. Go to the test center.

-Candidates should report to the test center at least thirty (30) minutes before the exam begins with the confirmation number received during exam registration, proper identification, and any other materials listed in the What to Bring section.
+Candidates should report to the test center at least 30 minutes before the exam begins with the confirmation number they received when they made the exam reservation, proper identification, and other materials listed in What to Bring.

-You will receive 2.5 hours to complete the general exam and 1.5 hours to complete the Kansas exam.
-Candidates will leave the test center with an official score report.
+For candidates taking the National portion of their exam, you will have 2.5 hours and for candidates taking the Wyoming state portion of the exam, you will have 1.5 hours to complete the exam and will leave the test center with an official score report.